Type to search

 For one thing, having a larger capsule means your mic will be positioned closer to your mouth, which helps with vocal emphasis and muting room sounds.

 We were also able to significantly tweak the audio samples using the software that came with the mic – perfect for adding a little sparkle to one’s vocals.
-If you’re thinking about getting the Blue Yeti Pro but find that it’s a bit too bulky, then the Blue Yeti X is a good USB microphone alternative as it’s narrower by 15mm and has 12.35% less body volume.
+If you’re thinking about getting the Blue Yeti Pro but find that it’s a bit too bulky, then the Blue Yeti X is a good alternative as it’s narrower by 15mm and has 12.35% less body volume.

 Pros and Cons of the Blue Yeti X